Companies Using WordPress

 Company Age (Founded Decade)

-Advertising Services leads at 3.81%, closely followed by Retail (3.72%) and Construction (3.12%).
-The extremely long tail is the real story — no single industry exceeds 4%, confirming WordPress as the most horizontally adopted CMS across virtually every sector.
+Advertising Services leads WordPress adoption at 3.81%, closely followed by Retail (3.72%) and Construction (3.12%).
+The real story is the long tail: no single industry exceeds 4%, confirming WordPress as the most horizontally adopted CMS in our dataset.

 WordPress Alternatives & Competitors